 Alex has a Master of Arts degree from the University of Sussex in England.

-Jennifer joins The Climate Registry with a background in public policy and communications.
+Jennifer is Director of Outreach and Communications in her role as TCR’s liaison for the Climate Leadership Awards and Conference.
+She has a background in public policy and communications.
 Most recently Jennifer worked in client services and communications for a consulting firm, providing alternative investors with public policy due diligence across all regulated sectors throughout the United States.
 Previously Jennifer was Deputy Campaign Manager for Rocky Delgadillo’s CA Attorney General race, where she was responsible for coordinating political and labor outreach, organizing grassroots efforts, and overseeing schedule, endorsement process, and candidate advance.
 Prior to her campaign work, Jennifer worked for a subsidiary of Clear Channel Worldwide managing market research projects within the radio industry.
 Jennifer has also spent time in the Washington press corp covering national politics for Talk Radio News Service.
 Jennifer earned her BA in Political Science with an emphasis in Media Relations from California Polytechnic State University in San Luis Obispo, CA.